ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *VTAM definitions for HTTP terminals*

 .. index::
-   pair: HTTP Inbound Line; CICS definitions
+   pair: HTTP Inbound Line; CICS Definitions

-CICS definitions
+CICS Definitions
 ^^^^^^^^^^^^^^^^

 The HTTP relay LU’s must also be defined to CICS, as shown in the following example: